We work hard to achieve strong economic performance by growing our revenue

 We have recently been granted resource consents for our proposal to bring crude to the refinery in cargoes of around one million barrels.
 This follows broad-ranging consultation with Tangata Whenua, community stakeholders and the general public.Increasing capacity on the Refinery Auckland Pipeline (RAP)

-Retaining sufficient capacity on the fuel pipeline to Auckland is crucial to matching demand, as Auckland grows and the number of tourists continues to climb.
+Retaining sufficient capacity on the fuel pipeline to Auckland is crucial to matching demand, as Auckland grows.

-Our three-phase project to increase pipeline capacity by around 15% is progressing with phases one and two completed (lifting pressure, adding a pump at the Kumeu Intermediate Pump station).
-Phase three is due in 2019.
+Our three-phase project to increase pipeline capacity by around 15% was completed in December 2020, phases one and two completed (lifting pressure, adding a pump at the Kumeu Intermediate Pump station) in 2017.
+Phase three completed in late 2020.
 Looking ahead, adding three new pump stations could be expected to lift throughput on the pipeline by a further 40%.Back